noddde

-Why noddde requires apply handlers to be pure functions with no infrastructure access.
+Why noddde requires evolve handlers to be pure functions with no infrastructure access.

 The Decision